Remember: when taking your blood pressure, open the Hello Heart app on your phone so that the reading will send!

 It alerts you when to make lifestyle changes or get help.

-When using a good BP app, you get an automatic analysis of your info, based on CDC recommendations, to know when you are in a hypertensive crisis range and should seek help.
+When using a good blood pressure app, you get an automatic analysis of your info, based on CDC recommendations, to know when you are in a hypertensive crisis range and should seek help.

 It enhances doctor communication and patient care.

-When visiting your doctor, you have all your BP readings available with one tap of your phone.
+When visiting your doctor, you have all your blood pressure readings available with one tap of your phone.
 Apps allow you to have all other medical data available as well (prescriptions, lab results.)
 When your doctor can easily access all of this info, you ensure you get the best care.

 It’s a reminder.

-You can easily set repeated reminders to measure your BP.
-Your app will let you know when it’s time to check your BP, keeping you on top of this important task.
+You can easily set repeated reminders to measure your blood pressure.
+Your app will let you know when it’s time to check your blood pressure, keeping you on top of this important task.